| As shocking as it may seem the 1980s are

 second four minute mile is a little easier as the psychological barrier has

+been removed.
 It is interesting to note that Steve Davis has

 been given more nicknames than any other player in the years that followed his